Suggested readings: Bayesian vs Frequentist Inferences in A/B Testing, Evaluation of A/B Test Results

-A/B testing is an experiment that compares one or more alternative versions (variants) of a page against the original, gauging their efficiency at accomplishing selected goals (visitor conversions).
-It helps marketers understand the performance of different versions of a piece of marketing.
+A/B testing is an experiment that compares one or more alternative versions (variants) of a page against the original, gauging their effectiveness at achieving specific goals (e.g., visitor conversions).
+It helps marketers understand the performance of different versions of a marketing piece.

-The measured conversions are based on visitor actions ranging from simple conversions (e.g., a banner click, a form submission, etc.) to complex conversions (e.g., placing an item into the shopping cart, performing a full purchase, etc.).
+The measured conversions range from simple actions (e.g., a banner click, a form submission) to complex actions (e.g., adding an item to the shopping cart, completing a purchase).

 How does A/B testing work?